9×23mm Winchester: History

 This double competition benefit of the 9×23mm Winchester was the motivation behind Ricco's design and Winchester's production of its almost identical twin.
 Because Ricco had used Winchester to produce his prototype cases and they had then used the design themselves, Ricco was able to sue Winchester and, after some 7 years, he won his case.

 The 7-year delay in production caused by the court case effectively killed the cartridge because the IPSC had changed the power factor boundary from 175 to 165 before Winchester started production.
 The reason for this was that many pistols based on the 9×19mm Parabellum, 9×21mm, and .38 Super Auto were being used beyond their safe pressure limits for the same reasons that made the 9×23mm Winchester desirable.
 Many were blowing up, causing the IPSC to reduce the power factor boundary to one that could be reached with those cartridges in safety.
-When the 9×23mm Winchester came to market with its much increased pressure ceiling, produced by thickening the web section of the cartridge case, it was no longer needed.
-As it is perceived as a purely competition cartridge, it has made almost no penetration into the self-defense world.
+When the 9×23mm Winchester came to market with its much-increased pressure ceiling, produced by thickening the web section of the cartridge case, it was no longer needed.
+As it is perceived as a pure competition cartridge, it has made almost no penetration into the self-defence world.